seng637-winter-2023/seng637-a5-group3/seng637-a5-team_number.md

 3. Expertise in statistical analysis and reliability engineering is required, which can be challenging for organizations that don't have these resources.

-## Discussion on decision making given a target failure rate
-In reliability assessment, a reliability demonstration chart (RDC) is a graphical tool used to determine if a system meets its specified reliability requirements.
-The RDC displays the relationship between the reliability of a system and the number of units tested.
-It is often used in situations where the target failure rate is known and the goal is to demonstrate that a system meets or exceeds that rate.

-When using the RDC, decision making is an important part of the process.
-The target failure rate is the maximum allowable failure rate for the system being tested.
-If the actual failure rate is lower than the target failure rate, the system meets the reliability requirements.
-However, if the actual failure rate is higher than the target failure rate, the system fails the reliability requirements and corrective action must be taken.

-The decision-making process for using the RDC involves setting the appropriate sample size and number of failures to achieve the desired confidence level.
-This can be done through statistical analysis and probability calculations.
-The RDC is then used to plot the data and visually determine if the system meets the reliability requirements.

-If the system does not meet the reliability requirements, there are several options for corrective action.
-This may include redesigning the system to improve its reliability, implementing more rigorous testing procedures, or increasing the sample size and number of tests.
-The decision on which corrective action to take depends on the severity of the problem and the cost and time constraints involved.

-Decision making in reliability assessment using the RDC involves careful analysis of statistical data and balancing the costs and benefits of various corrective actions.
-It is important to ensure that the system meets the required reliability standards to ensure safe and effective operation.

 # Assessment Using Reliability Demonstration Chart
   The following table details the parameters used in the RDC-11 Excel sheet used to graph and assess Failure Report 8.